aramisentreri/aramisentreri.github.io/_posts/2021-12-22-what-the-hell-is-a-tensor-anyways.md

 $f: V_p \rightarrow \mathbb{R}$ so that $f$ is linear.

-This might sound like a complicated space, but actually is just as simple (or complex haha) as $V_p$, because if you remember from linear algebra, the only scalar linear functions over vectors are exactly transposed vectors! (like
+This might sound like a complicated space, but actually is just as simple (or complex haha) as $V_p$, because if you remember from linear algebra, the only scalar linear functions over vectors are exactly transposed vectors! (like for example the function $w(v)$

 $$
 w(v) = [w_1,\dots,w_n]